tblukens/liri-node-app/README.md

 #####Last, but not least we have a command that will read from a text file and get one of the first three commands entered in the text file along with artist, song, or movie.

+#### All these commands are appended to the log.txt file.
+The log.txt file will show which command was used and then the information that was logged using that command.

 ___

 ### For starters...